soymh/pdf-react/README.md

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![License: MIT](https://img.shields.io/badge/License-MIT-purple.svg?style=for-the-badge)

 A dynamic, cyberpunk-themed web application built with React for advanced PDF interaction.
-Go beyond simple viewing—capture regions, organize snippets into "Spaces," and compile them into new documents.
-This project was built to explore modern React features and demonstrate handling complex UI/UX with third-party libraries like PDF.js.
+Go beyond simple viewing—capture regions, organize snippets into "Spaces" and "Workspaces," and compile them into new documents.
+This project explores modern React features and demonstrates handling complex UI/UX with third-party libraries.

 ## Key Features

 -   **Multi-PDF Viewer**: Load and view multiple PDF documents side-by-side in a scrollable workspace.
 -   **Region Capture**: Select any rectangular area on a PDF page with your mouse to create an image snippet.
--   **"Spaces" for Organization**: Create distinct workspaces (called "Spaces") to collect and group your captured snippets.
+-   **"Spaces" for Organization**: Create distinct digital "Spaces" within "Workspaces" to collect and group your captured snippets.
 -   **Drag-and-Drop Reordering**: Easily reorder your captured images within a Space using a smooth drag-and-drop interface.
 -   **PDF Export**: Compile all the captures within a Space into a brand new, single PDF document, preserving the order you set.
--   **Persistent State**: Your created Spaces and captures are automatically saved to your browser's `localStorage`, so your work is preserved between sessions.
+-   **Persistent State**: Your created Workspaces, Spaces, and captures are automatically saved to your browser's `IndexedDB`, ensuring your work is preserved between sessions.
 -   **Workspace Import/Export**: Import and export entire workspaces, including all associated PDFs (binaries) and spaces with captures, for easy migration and backup.
 -   **Single-Page PDF Upscaling**: Enhance the quality of individual PDF pages by upscaling them, replacing the original page with its high-resolution version within the PDF document.
+(Powered by a web-optimized Real-ESRGAN implementation from [xororz/web-realesrgan](https://github.com/xororz/web-realesrgan), using the `realx4v3-fast` model by default).
+-   **Upscaling Backend Selection**: Choose between WebGPU (recommended) and WebGL backends for the upscaling process via a dedicated settings menu.
 -   **Immersive Upscaling Feedback**: During upscaling, enjoy a custom loading experience featuring a circular progress bar, a subtle blur on the target PDF, and dynamic, looping cyberpunk-themed messages with magic sparks.
 -   **Zen Mode**: Minimize distractions with a dedicated Zen Mode for focused PDF viewing.
 -   **Responsive & Dynamic UI**: A sleek, cyberpunk-themed interface featuring a hover-to-expand sidebar and fluid animations.